Huy-DNA/MPiSC/report/chapters/introduction/index.typ

 Any research effort in this thesis revolves around this research question:

-#quote()[How to utilize shared-memory programming principles to model and design distributed MPSC queue algorithms in a fault-tolerant and performant manner?]
+#quote()[How to utilize shared-memory programming principles to model and design distributed MPSC queue algorithms in a correct, fault-tolerant and performant manner?]

 We further decompose this question into smaller subquestions:
 + Which factor contributes to the fault-tolerance and performance of a distributed MPSC queue algorithms?